troyhacks/arduino-esp32/README.md

 # TroyHacks customized arduino-esp32

-Use at own risk, crazy personal experiments customized for ONLY the ESP32-S3
+Use at own risk, crazy personal experiments customized for ONLY the ESP32-S3 with Octal PSRAM

 (likely will NOT work with other ESP32 variants)